jabirkangarli/European-up-and-out-style-option-pricing/README.txt

-Please find the following instructions to have proper environment to be able to work on the project, please refer to the Mr. Paweł Sakowski's[reporsitory](https://github.com/pawelsakowski/AF-RCPP-2021-2022/)
+Please find the following instructions to have proper environment to be able to work on the project, please refer to the Mr. Paweł Sakowski's [reporsitory](https://github.com/pawelsakowski/AF-RCPP-2021-2022/)